agostini01/SerialGraphPlot/README.rst

 SerialGraphPlot
 ===============
-I was needing a real time plotting over serial, so I adapted codes from QtCreator terminal example (LGPL - <http://doc.qt.io/qt-5/qtserialport-terminal-example.html>) and used the QCustomPlot library (GPL - <http://www.qcustomplot.com/>) to partially accomplish what I was looking for.
+I was needing real time plotting over serial, so I adapted codes from QtCreator terminal example (LGPL - <http://doc.qt.io/qt-5/qtserialport-terminal-example.html>) and used the QCustomPlot library (GPL - <http://www.qcustomplot.com/>) to partially accomplish what I was looking for.

 What does it do?
 ================